robcarver17/pysystemtrade/docs/IB.md

 #### Generic client object

-The generic client object, [`brokerClient`](/sysbrokers/baseClient.py), contains a series of methods which need to be
+The generic client object, [`brokerClient`](/sysbrokers/baseClient.py), contains a series of methods which need to be overriden to do anything useful.

 These methods include:

-- `broker_get_fx_data`: Returns an [`fxPrices`](/sysdata/fx/spotfx.py) object given a currency pair (NOTE: STRICTLY SPEAKING THIS SHOULD THEN BE WRAPPED in AN fxPricesData object...)
+- `broker_get_fx_data`: Returns an [`fxPrices`](/sysdata/fx/spotfx.py) object given a currency pair.

-All methods are prefixed with `broker_` to reduce the chances of a conflict with the brokers own code.
+All methods are prefixed with `broker_` to eliminate the chances of a conflict with the brokers own methods.

 #### IB client object